Your passport should be valid for the proposed duration of your stay. You don’t need any additional period of validity on your passport beyond this.

 Visa Waiver Programme (VWP)

-The US Visa Waiver Programme (VWP) allows most British Citizen passport holders to visit the US for up to 90 days.
-The types of journey that are permissible under the VWP include tourism, certain types of business visit and transit to another country.
-If you have a British passport that describes your nationality as something other than ‘British Citizen’ you will need to get a visa.
+The VWP allows most British Citizen passport holders to visit the US for up to 90 days.
+The types of journey permissible under the VWP include tourism, certain types of business visit and transit to another country.
+If you have a British passport that describes your nationality as something other than ‘British Citizen’, or if your passport has been extended by 12 months under exceptional measure put in place in mid 2014, you don’t qualify for entry to the US under the VWP and you’ll need to apply for a visa from the nearest US Embassy or Consulate.

-When you arrive you will need to be able to show that you have enough funds available to support yourself during your stay, even if you’re staying with family and friends.
-See the Customs and Border Protection website for further advice.
+When you arrive in the USA you will need to be able to show that you have enough funds available to support yourself during your stay, even if you’re staying with family and friends.
+Further details on the VWP and other aspects of US immigration rules are available from the Customs and Border Protection website.

 UK Emergency Travel Documents

-UK Emergency Travel Documents (ETD) are not valid for entry into the United States under the Visa Waiver Program (VWP).
-If you’re planning to enter the US using a UK Emergency Travel Document you must apply for a US visa before you travel.
+UK Emergency Travel Documents (ETD) aren’t valid for entry into the United States under the VWP.
+If you’re planning to enter the US using an ETD you must apply for a visa from the nearest US Embassy or Consulate before you travel.

 Bringing medicines into the US

-The US Food and Drug Administration (FDA) imposes restrictions and prohibitions on the import of certain prescription drugs into the US.
+There are restrictions and prohibitions on the import of certain prescription drugs into the US.
 The US Department for Homeland Security website contains further information and advice on bringing pharmaceuticals and controlled substances into the US.
-If you have any questions about whether you can bring a specific pharmaceutical into the United States, contact the FDA, Division of Import Operations and Policy, on 1-888-463-6332.

 Travelling with children

-If a child (under the age of 18) is traveling with only one parent or someone who is not a parent or legal guardian, you may be asked to provide certain documents at the border.
-For further information, see the website of the US Customs and Border Protection.
+If a child (under the age of 18) is travelling with only one parent or someone who isn’t a parent or legal guardian, you may be asked to provide certain documents at the border.
+For further information, see the US Customs and Border Protection website.